fuzziqersoftware/equinox/README.md

 ### Funge-98

 equinox will run files ending with the ".bf" or ".b98" extensions as Funge-98.
-To force interpreting/compiling the input program as Funge-98, use the `--befunge` option.
+To force interpreting/compiling the input program as Funge-98, use the `--language=funge-98` option.

 The Funge-98 JIT implementation is mostly working, but the interpreter is incomplete.
 Mycology's tests fail pretty early in the interpreter because the 'k' opcode isn't implemented; they fail much later in the JIT due to bugs in the file I/O opcodes.
 There's also a known inefficiency in the JIT: each cell will be compiled multiple times depending on how many different directions it's entered from (among other factors), so the code buffer can get quite large.